 Prior to accepting the head coaching position, Woody served as the associate head track and field coach for two seasons.
 He was assistant coach and director of sprint and hurdle events for the Hawkeyes from 2006-12.

-Since arriving on campus, Woody has led Iowa to 42 Big Ten individual titles, 11 conference relay titles, two men’s Big Ten team title, two Big Ten Athletes of the Year, and 151 All-America honors.
+Since arriving on campus, Woody has led Iowa to 54 Big Ten individual titles, 13 conference relay titles, four men’s Big Ten team titles, four Big Ten Athletes of the Year, and 228 All-America honors.

 In 2019, Woody was named Big Ten Men’s Coach of the Year and USTFCCCA Midwest Region Men’s Head Coach of the Year.
-Iowa won its first individual NCAA Outdoor Championship title in 34 years when Laulauga Tausaga threw a school record discus.
-Tausaga was also named USTFCCCA Midwest Regional Field Athlete of the Year, Big Ten Field Athlete of the Year, and Big Ten Field Athlete of the Championships.
+Iowa won its first individual NCAA Outdoor Championship title in 34 years.
+Laulauga Tausaga was also named USTFCCCA Midwest Regional Women’s Field Athlete of the Year, Big Ten Field Athlete of the Year, and Big Ten Field Athlete of the Championships after a season that included her capturing the NCAA discus title.
 At the NCAA Outdoor Championships, Wayne Lawrence Jr., Antonio Woodard, Karayme Bartley, and Mar’yea Harris ran the school-record 1,600-meter relay to place fourth and earn first team All-America honors.
 Harris (400 meters, 1,600-meter relay), Chris Douglas (400-meter hurdles), Lawrence (1,600-meter relay), Chris Thompson (1,600-meter relay), and Carter Lilly (1,600-meter relay) won their respective Big Ten titles, leading the Hawkeyes to the 2019 Big Ten Championship title.
 The women won their first Hy-Vee Cup at the Drake Relays, bringing home the Hawkeyes third trophy in as many years.

 In 2018, the Hawkeyes sent 13 athletes to compete in 16 events at the NCAA Outdoor Championships.
 The women set a school record with a 13th place finish, scoring 19 points behind All-America performances by Jahisha Thomas and Laulauga Tausaga.
 The Hawkeye men crowned a pair of All-Americans.
 Mar’yea Harris placed fourth in the 400 meters with a school-record setting effort, and Reno Tuufuli placed fifth in the discus.
 Two Hawkeye relay teams won conference titles, the distance medley at the indoor championships and the 1,600-meter relay at the outdoor championships.
 Thomas (long jump, triple jump) and Tausaga (discus, shot put) captured a pair of Big Ten titles in their respective events, leading Iowa its best finish in program history (third) at the conference championships.
 Thomas was named Big Ten’s Field Athlete of the Year.
 Harris won the outdoor 400 meters.
 The men’s team won the Hy-Vee Cup at the Drake Relays for the second straight year.